top of page

 The maritime industry has seen numerous examples of eBLs' successful implementation.
 These cases highlight the benefits and ROI from digitalization in operations.
 Industry leaders have embraced digital solutions, leading to tangible advantages.
 COSCO, a top shipping firm, and Alibaba, a leading e-commerce company, partnered to create a blockchain platform during the COVID-19 pandemic.
 This platform ensured secure and seamless document transfer, showcasing blockchain's potential in the maritime sector.

 Industry leaders have noted significant improvements in supply chain management and customer service with eBLs.
-For example, a major container shipping firm cut documentation processing time by 30% and reduced paper-based process costs by 25% after switching to eBLs.
+For example, a major container shipping firm recently reported having cut documentation processing time by 30% and reduced paper-based process costs by 25% after switching to eBLs.

 "The adoption of eBLs has revolutionized our operations, enabling us to provide faster and more efficient services to our customers while reducing our environmental footprint." - CEO of a major shipping company